JimothyJohn/uServer/README.md

 ## Hardware Required

-* This project will only work on an <a href="https://www.mouser.com/ProductDetail/Espressif-Systems/ESP32-DevKitC-32UE/?qs=GedFDFLaBXFguOYDKoZ3jA%3D%3D">ESP32</a>.
+* This project is only tested on an <a href="https://www.mouser.com/ProductDetail/Espressif-Systems/ESP32-DevKitC-32UE/?qs=GedFDFLaBXFguOYDKoZ3jA%3D%3D">ESP32</a>.

 ## Software Required